The Sanatorium of the deported at Ikaria: Background

 In October 1944 the Greek mainland was liberated from the Germans and Italians and the occupiers left Greece.
 (The Germans held out another year in the Greek islands).
 The Greeks who had fought against the occupying forces were organized in the resistance movement ELAS, which was a Communist-led, but where a wide spectrum of Greeks from different political colors were represented.
 There was another resistance movement, EDES, also that was a nationalist resistance movement.
 The British and the Russians supported the resistance movement.
 There were also Greeks who supported the occupiers, the so-called collaborators.

 Partisans from the resistance movement had liberated most of Greece when the British occupied the major cities.
-All were relieved and happy that the war was over.
-The Greek government and the Greek army returned from Cairo in Egypt, where they had gone into exile in the beginning of the war to escape the Germans.
-Quite right on the return fightings started between the government backed by the British and ELAS, in the major cities in Greece including Athens, on who would actually rule in Greece.
-After a while it was agreed that democratic elections would be held.
+The Greek government and the Greek army returned from Cairo, where they had gone into exile in the beginning of the war to escape the German forces.
+After their return, conflict started between the government backed by the British and ELAS and the Greek government in major cities in Greece on who would rule in Greece after the war.
+It was agreed that democratic elections would be held.

 In Varkiza just outside Athens a meeting was held and the parties agreed that the resistance would hand in their weapons and free elections would be held, known as the Treaty of Varkiza, that was signed on 12 February 1945.
-Unfortunately that did not happen, leftists were harassed, arrested and shot because the government together with the British were worried that the communists would win the election.
-The Communists had a lot of goodwill for having fought against the Germans and Italians.
-The western forces were worried that Stalin and the Soviet Union would gain influence in Greece.
-Although one had the Yalta agreement, where Churchill, Roosevelt and Stalin had agreed that Greece would belong to the west, but it did not help.
-A bloody civil war started with the partisans in the mountains against the government, aided by the British.
-The Cold War had begun.
+Western forces worried that Stalin and the Soviet Union would gain influence in Greece.
+A civil war started with leftist partisans in the mountains against the British-aided government.

 Island of Ikaria

-Ikaria is located 142 nautical miles east of Athens quite close to the Turkish coast.
-The island is 225 km² and very rocky but green.
-There are around 8000 inhabitants there.
+Ikaria is located 142 nautical miles east of Athens, close to the Turkish coast.
+The island is 225 km², with roughly 8000 inhabitants.
 One curiosity is that it belongs to one of the five so-called blue zones in the world where people are getting very old.
 One of three Ikaria islanders gets older than 90 years..
 The island was named Ikaria from the mythological figure Icarus who along with his father, the inventor Daedalus made wings to fly with of feathers and pasted them together with wax.
 His father warned Icarus to fly too close to the sun because the wax will melt and Icarus will crash.
 The son did not listen to his father and crashed near the island and then the island became named Ikaria.